learn-co-curriculum/looping-readme/README.md

 puts "And the Loop is Done"
 ```

-Our loop starts, it print's our message, and then the next line of code, `break` will actually end the loop.
+Our loop starts, it prints our message, and then the next line of code, `break` will actually end the loop.
 A loop that only runs once isn't useful.
 Neither is a loop that runs forever.
 So how do we actually build a useful loop, say, that runs exactly 10 times?
 Well first, we need a counter.
 Then we need to conditionally break out of the loop when the counter reaches 10.
 Then we need to increment the counter at every iteration (or execution of the loop).

 ```ruby
 counter = 0 # Start our counter at 0, we have never run the loop